jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 driver will be installed.
-You can open a COM device with just the bare name ("COM1"), or with a basic descriptor ("COM1:9600,N,8,1") to initialize the device, or with a full descriptor ("COM1:9600,N,8,1,64,128") to also enable asynchronous I/O (eg, with a 64-byte input buffer and a 128-byte output buffer).
+You can open a COM device with just the bare name ("COM1"), or with a basic descriptor ("COM1:9600,N,8,1") to initialize the device, or with a full descriptor ("COM1:9600,N,8,1,64,128") to also enable buffered asynchronous I/O (eg, a 64-byte input buffer and a 128-byte output buffer).

 ### The FDC$ Driver

 This is a block device driver specifically designed for the IBM PC's floppy disk controller.
-However, unlike the CON and COM drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work just yet, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.
+However, unlike the CONSOLE and COM drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work just yet, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.